 If you require any further information or clarification, please do not hesitate to contact us.
-Your first port of call should be your child's Tutor, followed by Mr G Lewis [Head of Year 9].
+Your first port of call should be your child's Tutor, followed by Ms A Williams [Head of Year 9].

-Should you still require additional support please contacts Mr Barsby or Mr Hesse.
+For additional Careers advice please contact Ms Andreou [aandreou@fortismere.org.uk] Should you still require additional support please contacts Mr Barsby or Mr Hesse.